 A preschooler should have about 400ml of milk per day (this includes any milk product as well).
 Anything more than this could hinder the absorption of other nutrients from various sources like grains, pulses, vegetables or fruits.

 Milk is loaded with nutrients and should comprise a part of the daily diet of children.
 However, care should be taken to ensure the source and quality are not compromised.
-Switching over to organic milk may be beneficial not only for the health of your child but also for your family.
+Switching over to farm fresh milk, may be beneficial not only for the health of your child but also for your entire family.

 Also read: How Safe Is Your Child's Milk?